Overview of Research Network Objectives

 Also, more than ever, researchers are being expected to reach out and engage the public in

 scientific conversations, as a way to improve scientific accountability to society and as an informal method of

 science education.
 By partnering with the ARS, we hope to build opportunities for researchers to communicate their

 findings to non-scientists, and to learn from ARS members who have invaluable expertise in Rhododendron.
 Furthermore,

 we expect ARS membership to benefit and increase through enhanced awareness of international research on Rhododendron,

-while in turn gaining opportunities to enrich research through citizen science efforts.
+while in turn gaining opportunities to enrich research through community science efforts.